Basic AI prompt cheat sheet for everyday business tasks

 Create [number] different [content type] about [topic].

-Instead of repeatedly entering the same instructions, try:
+Vary each one by [differentiating factor].Real-world application: instead of repeatedly entering the same instructions, try:

-“Draft LinkedIn shares for each blog post.
-I”ll share the URL for each article, then you can analyze the post and draft the LinkedIn share.”
+Draft LinkedIn shares for each blog post.
+I'll share the URL for each article, then you can analyze the post and draft the LinkedIn share.Technique 4: Structure Template

-What it is: Providing a specific structure you want the AI to follow in its response
+What it is: providing a specific structure you want the AI to follow in its response.

-Business Impact: Receive information in immediately usable formats that match your workflow
+Business impact: receive information in immediately usable formats that match your workflow.

 How to use it: